-People with psoriatic arthritis are at greater risk for depression and anxiety than people with psoriasis alone, according to findings from a recent study.
+People with psoriatic arthritis are at greater risk for depression and anxiety than people with psoriasis alone, according to findings from a study published in the Journal of Rhematology in May 2014.

 The study, led by researchers from the University of Toronto, asked patients at Toronto Western Hospital to complete a questionnaire assessing symptoms of depression and anxiety.
 Participants included 306 people with psoriatic arthritis, and 135 people with psoriasis alone.